KaanGulcan/simple-person-records-c/README.md

 # Person Age Recorder (C)

 This project is a simple C program that records people's names and ages entered from the keyboard and saves them to a text file.
-The purpose of this project is to practice **struct usage** and **file operations** in C.
+The purpose of this project is to practice struct usage and file operations in C.

 ## Features

-* Takes person name,surname and age from user input
+* Takes person name and age from user input
-* Saves records to a ".txt" file
+* Saves records to a `.txt` file
 * Uses `struct` to store person data

 ## Technologies Used